nafe/oopsla13/README.txt

 This directory gives the code and scripts necessary to repeat all experiments given in our paper.

+---+ PREREQUISITES

+You must have the GPUVerify toolchain and on your path.

 ---+ FILES

 Each directory contains code and a README.txt outlining how to run the experiment.